There Is Still Room For Cvent Holding Corp. (CVT) to Improve Its Value - Let's Wait for Clarity - The Dwinnex

 Insider Transactions:

-Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
 A recent insider transaction in this stock occurred on Jun 14 when FRANKOLA JIM bought 9,800 shares for $4.65 per share.
 The transaction valued at 45,570 led to the insider holds 77,800 shares of the business.

 FRANKOLA JIM bought 13,000 shares of CVT for $54,210 on Jun 13.
 The Director now owns 68,000 shares after completing the transaction at $4.17 per share.
 On Jun 10, another insider, NEWMAN WILLIAM J III, who serves as the insider of the company, sold 2,143 shares for $3.46 each.
 As a result, the insider received 7,407 and left with 290,881 shares of the company.